How to plan trips with friends?

 Find an existing retreat and invite your friend(s) to come with you.
 You get to offload all the planning work to the retreat organizers.
 Then you get to visit an exciting new destination with your pals, deepening your friendship while you’re there and potentially even making new friends along the way.

-Built-in Bonus: The new friends you make during the retreat are nearly guaranteed to be the kind of people who love to travel with friends, so hang on to those new travel-lovers and plan some future trips with them too.
-Maybe you can even pencil in plans with your new friends for a future adventure before you even fly home?! ;)
+Built-in Bonus: The new friends you make during the retreat are almost guaranteed to be the kind of people who love to travel with friends, so hang on to those new travel-lovers and plan some future trips with them too.
+Maybe you can pencil in plans with your new friends for a future adventure before you even fly home?! ;)

 Option 4: Go small